 Let’s take a closer look at what an effective 2nd grade math schedule can look like.

-Math warm ups are a great way to get the students thinking about math.
-This can come in many forms and is a short period of time (5 minutes or less).
-It can be a number talk, partner problem, math fact flashcards, quick games, etc. The key is to focus on something that is math related that gets the kids thinking about math.
+Math warm ups are a great way to get students thinking about math.
+Warm-ups come in a variety of different packages such as number talks, partner problems, math fact flashcards, quick games, etc. The key is to focus on something that is math-related that gets everyone in a math-ready mindset.

-The last 10 minutes of the math blocks is clean up and reflection.
-This is a time for students to get the room put back together, organize their math folder, and enter a quick journal entry on how their center time activity went for them.
+The last 10 minutes of the 2nd grade math schedule is clean up and reflection.
+This is a time for students to get the room put back together, organize their math folder, and finish a quick journal entry on how their center time activity went for them.
 Another reflection activity that also serves as a formative assessment is to have students complete math exit tickets!